 What is the Right to Manage?

 If you own a flat, the Commonhold and Leasehold Reform Act 2002 gives you the right to force your freeholder to hand over to you the right to manage your block of flats, subject to certain criteria being met.
 You do not have to prove that your freeholder manages your block badly or prove a breach of their obligations and do not have to pay your freeholder compensation.
-You do however have to set up a Right to Manage Company [also known as an RTM Company] to manage your flats.
+You do however have to set up a Right to Manage Company [also known as an RTM Company or Residents Management Company] to manage your flats.

 Why would I want the Right to Manage?

-If you believe that either your freeholder or the management company is simply too expensive, that they are doing a poor job, and that you and the other tenants can manage the block cheaper, better, or both, then you might want to acquire the right to manage your own block and set up your own Right to Manage Company.We have helped many tenants successfully exercise the right to manage their block of flats themselves.
+If you believe that either your freeholder or the management company is simply too expensive, that they are doing a poor job, and that you and the other tenants can manage the block cheaper, better, or both, then you might want to acquire the right to manage your own block and set up your own Right to Manage Company.

 Who can apply for the Right to Manage?

-To qualify for UK RTM there are a few basic requirements:
+However to qualify for UK RTM there are a few basic requirements:

 - You must own a long lease with an unexpired term of at least 21 years or your lease must be terminable on death or marriage

 - The landlord cannot be a charitable housing trust and the lease must not be a business lease